 - Rental of a guesthouse or other detached building

-The application fee is $300 in addition to the registration fee.
 The County will notify the neighbors and hold a public hearing.
-The Board may approve the conditional use permit subject to conditions based on the specific location and other factors.
+The Board of Zoning Appeals may approve or deny the request, and may impose conditions based on the specific location and other factors.

-Q: How do I complain if my neighbor has short-term renters?
+Q: How do I complain about my neighbor’s short-term rentals?

 A: In an emergency, dial 911.
 In all other cases, call the Department of Community Revitalization, (804) 501-4757.
 During office hours (Monday – Friday, 8:00 am – 4:30 pm), you should be able to speak to a zoning inspector who will take the necessary information and follow up with enforcement action.

 After office hours and on weekends, leave a message including your name and contact information, the location and nature of the violation, and a brief explanation of any specific harm done by the violation.
-A zoning inspector will call back to confirm the necessary information and will follow up with enforcement actions.
+A zoning inspector will call back to confirm the necessary information and follow up with you.

-Q: How will this new ordinance affect homeowners association that do not allow short-term rentals?
+Q: How does this ordinance affect homeowners associations that do not allow short-term rentals?

 If you have any comments regarding the proposed ordinances or the information on this page, please contact us at (804) 501-4602, [email protected] or P. O. Box 90775, Henrico, VA 23273.